There are far worse things than repeating yourself

 To avoid coding myself into this situation, the rule I try to follow is this: only abstract away duplication when the intent behind the duplicate code is identical.

 It’s tragically easy to mistake implementation for intent.
-But just because two pieces of code seem to do the same thing at a certain point in time doesn’t imply that the context and reasoning behind them is the same.
+But just because two pieces of code seem to do the same thing at a certain point in time doesn’t mean that the context and reasoning behind them is the same.
 Work to understand the “why” behind what’s happening in each place before charging in with the abstraction hammer — not every similar-looking piece of code is a nail.

 In the words of a friend of mine, “There are far worse things than repeating yourself.”